nicozumarraga/light-mcp-agents/README.md

 2. **Orchestrator-Researcher** (`examples/orchestrator_researcher/`)
    - Demonstrates a hierarchical agent structure
    - Shows how capabilities can be shared between agents

+🤝 Want to submit your own example architectures for the community?
+Reach out!

 ## Running Options